fboender/scriptform/doc/MANUAL.md

 validated and the associated script is called.
 Data entered in the form is passed to the script through the environment.

+### <a name="intro_terminology">Terminology</a>

+Scriptform uses various terminology to distinguish between different components of the application.

+* **Form configuration**: The form configuration is the JSON file you write that describes your forms.
+A single JSON file contains some global properties (such as the title), the forms you want to define and their fields.
+* **Form definition**: A form definition describes a single form.
+Multiple form definitions can be given in a single form configuration.
+They are defined in the "forms" property of the form configuration.
+This "forms" property is a list of dictionaries.
+* **Form field**: Form definitions can contain one of more form fields.
+These are the fields in which users can enter information.
+Scriptform supports a variety of different field types, such as 'string', 'integer', 'date', etc.